 The bigger picture

 Many employer default super plans also include insurance - something people may not realise they’re paying for.
-What’s more, many are disengaged with their super, or are unaware of the ins and outs of the fund they’re in.
-This means they may have multiple accounts – so may also be paying multiple sets of fees for super and insurances that mightn’t be right for them.
+What’s more, many people are disengaged with their super, or are unaware of the ins and outs of the fund they’re in.
+This means they may have multiple accounts, which usually means paying multiple sets of fees for super and insurances that mightn’t be right for them.

 So, what’s insurance inside super?